memser-spaceport/pln-directory-portal/README.md

 The application is set to send all the logs to Cloudwatch logs.
 If you have your own AWS access and secret keys with Cloudwatch permissions, you can configure them in `.env`.

-If you do not want to log in Cloudwatch, you can set `LOG_ENV=local`.
+If you do not want to log in CloudWatch or do not have the necessary AWS keys, you can set `LOG_ENV=local`.

 ## Setting up Dependent Services